WhatsApp Utility Template Approval in 2026: Requirements, Time, and Bottlenecks

 Conclusion

 Getting a template approved isn't a dark art; it's about following Meta's rules to the letter.
-By being clear, professional, and compliant, you ensure your "tech plumbing" remains open and your marketing can flow without interruption.
+By being clear, professional, and compliant, you ensure your messaging pipeline remains open and your marketing can flow without interruption.

 Related Articles